Related News

 Customers charging their EVs will cause demand for electricity to rise.

 However, it’s likely that electric vehicle charging will be just one cause of rising electricity demand.
-If Eugene voters approve a ban on natural gas in new residential construction this November, demand for electricity would likely rise during peak times – especially on cold winter days when electric heaters are running full-force.
+Though the natural gas ban was removed from the ballot last year, conversations about removing gas from new residential construction continues.
+Changes to other energy sources would likely cause demand for electricity to rise during peak times – especially on cold winter days when electric heaters are running full-force.
 And EWEB is likely to face requirements designed to prevent regionwide electricity blackouts that will compel the utility to procure energy resources that can generate electricity on demand, such as biomass and small modular nuclear reactors (SMR).

 “In our Integrated Resource Planning process, we’re seeing that we need to be looking hard at energy resources that are carbon-free, can store energy for long periods of time and that we can dispatch on demand to meet our customers’ needs,” said Brian Booth, EWEB’s chief energy resource officer.
 “Those kinds of resources will be important for our portfolio so that we can both maintain reliable electricity delivery and meet our climate goal of having a 95% carbon-free portfolio by 2030.”